aryanrajtrangham/Courses_from_priyanshu/Computer_Architecture.md

 - Demerits of Message Passing
   - As compared to parallel shared-memory code, message-passing code generally needs more software overhead

-## Explain Data Parallel Programing model
+## Explain Data Parallel Programming model

 - The major focus of data parallel programming model is on performing operations on a data set simultaneously.
 The data set is organized into some structure like an array, hypercube, etc. Processors perform operations collectively on the same data structure.
 Each task is performed on a different partition of the same data structure.
 - It is restrictive, as not all the algorithms can be specified in terms of data parallelism.
 This is the reason why data parallelism is not universal.